 - Prerequisites: completion of the spring course Tropical Biology (BI221) and permission to register by instructor

 *Final cost will depend on number of students enrolled and price of airfare.

-BI222 (new course number as of 2014): Field Studies in Tropical Biology
+BI 222: Field Studies in Tropical Biology

 Tropical Biology (BI 221) and Field Studies in Tropical Biology (BI 222) constitute a four-credit, two-course sequence that introduces students to the biological complexity of tropical ecosystems.
 BI 221 is a 2-credit course offered during spring semester (odd years) that examines the fundamental scientific concepts and theories that describe tropical systems.
 Course work will cover a variety of topics, including the natural history of tropical biota, patterns of species diversity, rainforest ecology and conservation, coral reef ecology, and Belizean history and culture.
 BI 222 is a 2-credit course offered in the summer (odd years) that complements the understanding of tropical biology students have gained in the classroom by providing a hands-on field experiences in the ecologically diverse Central American country of Belize.
 Throughout the trip, Saint Anselm faculty (Dr. Eric Berry and Dr. Lori LaPlante) and local experts will lead field exercises in two of the most species-rich ecosystems on the planet, the neo-tropical rainforest and coral reef.
 With its emphasis on Belizean ecosystems and travel within the country, this course provides students a unique opportunity to learn about and then experience the ecology and culture of a different country.

 Watch a short video from previous classes in the rainforest or out on the coral reef.
 See pictures at our Facebook site.

 Note to Biology majors: completion of both BI221 and BI222 are necessary to count as one of your major elective laboratory courses.